-Use CPOMS to record these early concerns.
+Use the 'Reporting a Concern procedure online using CPOMS (see Appendix 1) to record these early concerns.
 If the child does begin to reveal that they are being harmed staff should follow the advice in the section 'If a child discloses to you'.